-Have a look at how to frame a patchwork for display on the wall.
+See how to frame a patchwork for display on the wall.
 It's a great DIY way to use fabric as wall art.
 If you love patchwork and sewing mini quilts but wish to prevent them from gathering dust on the wall, you'll love this idea.

 How To Frame a Patchwork

 Have you got a piece of fabric you adore and would love to look at every day?
-Or even better, you've made a cute little patchwork, or even finished a mini quilt, and now it deserves to be seen!
+Or even better, you've made a cute little patchwork or even finished a mini quilt, and now it deserves to be seen!
 I'll walk you through the easy process of inserting a patchwork into a frame.
 Easy and sweet!

 You can use picture frames to put your beautiful fabric scraps on display.
 This way, you can create the perfect gift, or decorate your home like a pro.

 - a picture frame.
-Use affordable, ready made frames.
+Use affordable, ready-made frames.

 - your patchwork or mini quilt